 Put the orange in a food processor and blitz until it’s a grainy puree.

-Take the mixing bowl wit the stiff cake batter in and stir this pureed orange into it until it’s evenly combined.
+Take the mixing bowl with the stiff cake batter in and stir this pureed orange into it until it’s evenly combined.
 It’ll loosen up as the puree is added and begin to look more like an unbaked cake!

-Pour into the prepared cake tin and pop into the preheated oven for 50 mins.
+Then pour into the prepared cake tin and pop into the preheated oven for 50 mins.

 After 50 mins, test the centre of the cake with a bamboo skewer.
 If it comes out clean with no trace of cake, it’s cooked.
 If it has some cake mix stuck to it, return the cake to the oven for another 5 minutes before testing it again.

 Leave the cooked cake to cool for 15 minutes to allow the cake to shrink back from the sides of the tin before trying to remove it.

 The cake is delicious enough on its own with nothing else – although a dollop of cream always seems to make everything taste better!